 Discrete and Combinatorial Mathematics 5th edition by Ralph P. Grimaldi

 A First Look At Graph Theory, J Clark and D A Holton, World Scientific (1996)

 - Course outline

 - Learning Outcomes

-- Students will learn how to formulate and test rigourous discrete mathematical concepts.
+Students who successfully complete this paper will learn how to formulate and test rigorous discrete mathematical concepts.